ips-yes/pub-sub/README.md

 ## What You need

 * Intermediate knowledge of JavaScript
-* Basic knowledge of Object Oriented Design (modules,classes)
+* Basic knowledge of Object-Oriented Design (modules,classes)
 * Basic knowledge of HTML

 ## Technology Stack